 - Donate unused products.
 If the product is still usable (not expired or damaged), contact local community groups to see if you can donate it.

 - Bring material the York County Solid Waste Authority’s (YCSWA) Free Annual HHW Collection Event.
-YCSWA conducts a yearly HHW Collection Event on the first Saturday of May from 9:00 AM to 1:00 PM.
+YCSWA conducts a yearly HHW Collection Event which is typically held on the first Saturday of May from 9:00 AM to 1:00 PM.
 There is no fee for York County residents.
 Businesses and government entities are not eligible to participate.
 The Authority provides this service as part of our integrated waste management system and through a grant from the Pennsylvania Department of Environmental Protection.
 After collection, HHW is transported to hazardous waste facilities that safely manage, and whenever possible, recycle the materials collected.
-Click here for information on the postponement of the 2020 Household Hazardous Waste Event.
+The 2020 HHW event has been postponed due to the Covid-19 pandemic.
+Click here for more information on the 2020 Household Hazardous Waste Collection Event.

 - With the exception of mercury thermometers and thermostats which are not accepted at the York County Resource Recovery Center (YCRRC) , you may bring HHW to the YCRRC for disposal along with other household waste (click here for YCRRC tipping fee information).
 The YCRRC has a liquids hopper for safer management of HHW liquids.
 Please note there is a one gallon limit per visit for fuel (gasoline, diesel, kerosene) disposal and a 5 bulb/tube limit per visit for fluorescent bulbs/tubes.